-EXPLORATION OF COLLISION REPAIR REFINISHING - ABR10S (Taken in semester 1 of Grade 9)
+EXPLORATION OF COLLISION REPAIR REFINISHING - ABR10S

 This is a course intended for students interested in sampling the trade.
 The emphasis is on hands on learning activities.
 Students will learn to follow safety procedures, select and use common hand and power tools, operate a metal inert gas (MIG) welder on sheet metal, repair minor damage, and prepare panels for painting.
+Department Code - 9028

-INTRODUCTORY COLLISION REPAIR REFINISHING - ABR20S (Taken in semester 2 of Grade 9)
+INTRODUCTORY COLLISION REPAIR REFINISHING - ABR20S

 In this entry level course, the emphasis is on hands on learning activities.
-Students will learn to follow safety procedures, select and use hand and power tools and abrasives, operate a metal inert gas (MIG) welder on sheet metal, operate oxyacetylene welding and cutting equipment, repair minor damage, apply body filler, prepare panels for painting and detail vehicles.
+Students will learn to follow safety procedures, select and use hand and power tools and abrasives, operate a metal inert gas (MIG) welder on sheet metal, repair minor damage, apply body filler, prepare panels for painting and detail vehicles.
+Department Code 9029

-FUNDAMENTALS OF COLLISION REPAIR REFINISHING - ABR30SA (Taken in semester 1 of Grade 10)
+FUNDAMENTALS OF COLLISION REPAIR REFINISHING - ABR30SA

 In this course students will learn about vehicle construction, and the use of materials, fasteners, and adhesives.
 They will apply measuring and estimating skills to restore vehicles to original manufacture's specifications.
 They will select materials, tools and equipment for surface preparation, clean and sand vehicles, apply masking materials, operate and maintain paint spray guns, and demonstrate paint shop health and safety procedures.
+Department Code 9030

-AUTOMOTIVE METALS AND WELDING - ABR30SB (Taken in semester 2 of Grade 10)
+AUTOMOTIVE METALS AND WELDING - ABR30SB

 In this course students will learn about metallurgy, focusing on the types of metals used in vehicle construction.
-Students will develop welding skills while operating and maintaining different types of welding equipment, such as inert gas (MIG), oxyacetylene, plasma arc, and resistance spot welding equipment.
+Students will develop welding skills while operating and maintaining different types of welding equipment, such as inert gas (MIG), plasma arc, and resistance spot welding equipment.
+Department Code 9031